 An overgrown lawn is certainly an ugly sight.
-You may have purchased a new home whose previous owners let the yard go, or maybe you've just been neglecting your own lawn.
-You don't have to be ashamed — this is a familiar tale, especially when life gets busy.
+You may have purchased a new home whose previous owners let the yard go, or maybe you've just been neglecting it yourself.
+You don't have to be ashamed — this is a common tale, especially when life gets busy.

-Whatever the reason, if you find yourself with an overgrown lawn, getting your lawn looking pristine will require a bit of work since the best way to cut long grass actually happens in eight simple steps.
+Whatever the reason, if you find yourself with an overgrown lawn, getting your lawn looking pristine requires a bit of work, since the best way to cut long grass actually happens in eight total steps.
 Here's how to cut tall grass as quickly and efficiently as possible so you can tackle your overgrown lawn once and for all.

-With tall and overgrown grass, you won't be able to use a standard lawnmower for your first trim.
-This would be a lot of strain on your mower, and it will get jammed with clippings, overheat, and possibly incur damages.
+Unfortunately, with tall overgrown grass, you won't be able to use a standard lawnmower for your first trim.
+This would be a lot of strain on your mower, and it could get jammed with clippings, overheat, or possibly become damaged.
 Instead, it's recommended that you use a string trimmer for that first hefty trim.
-Using your string trimmer, trim down the top layer of grass, working in sections to keep yourself from getting overly exhausted.
+Using your trimmer, cut down the top layer of grass, working in sections to keep yourself from getting overly exhausted.

-Your grass will need a bit of TLC at this point since such vigorous maintenance can be a shock.
+Your grass will need a bit of TLC at this point since such vigorous maintenance can be a shock to it.
 Water the whole lawn generously and wait a few days or up to a week before moving on to trimming again.
 That way, your grass can recover from the trauma of such an intense cut.

-You may be tempted to leave the trimmings as mulch, especially since there will probably be a lot, but the large volume of trimmings will actually not be great for your recovering lawn.
+You may be tempted to leave the trimmings as mulch, especially since it will be a lot of work to remove such a large amount.
+The huge volume of trimmings, however, will actually not be great for your recovering lawn.
 Leaving them on your lawn will block out needed sunlight and prevent the growth of new grass.

-Tackling an overgrown lawn is certainly not the most enjoyable experience.
+Managing an overgrown lawn is certainly not the most enjoyable experience.
 Between the multiple trims, the raking, the watering, and the daily upkeep that comes after, you may have some sore muscles for a few days.
-All that effort will be worth it, though, since you'll finally be able to enjoy a beautifully pristine lawn that will up your home's curb appeal in a snap.
+All that effort will be worth it, though, since you'll finally be able to enjoy a beautifully pristine lawn that will boost your home's curb appeal.
 Don't get discouraged.
 Get that lawn in order so you can enjoy the benefits of your gorgeous yard.

 - This low-maintenance, attractive ornamental grass adds instant curb appeal